AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. You should see a new option *User agents to be exempted from samesite attribute*.
 Populate this with a regex corresponding to the user agent(s) that is(are) incompatible with the *SameSite=None* attribute.
    >[!NOTE]
    >See [SameSite=None: Known Incompatible Clients](https://www.chromium.org/updates/same-site/incompatible-clients) for more details.
-For the Tizen player use the regex: `(.*)Tizen (4|5)(.*)`.
+For the Tizen player use the regex: `(.*)Tizen(.*)`.

 1. Register the Tizen player against your AEM 6.5.5 and above instance and it should register and show content normally.

 ## Setting up the Local Server and Extracting Zip Files {#setting-local-server}

-Follow the steps below to setup the local server and copy the extracted files:
+Follow the steps below:

-1. Get IP address of your local machine.
-   >[!NOTE]
-   >Please review the official documentation to learn how to enable the local server on your platform.

-1. From the Terminal, navigate to the same directory of the unzipped installer folder and verify if the localhost is working.

-1. The Tizen player will download the installer from the local server.

 1. Copy the two extracted files such as `AEMScreensPlayer.wgt` and `sssp_config.xml` to the root directory of your local Apache Web server.

    >[!NOTE]
    >The `AEMScreensPlayer.wgt`is the actual Tizen player application and `sssp_config.xml` contains information about this map that helps you to install it on Tizen device.

+1. Get the IP or URL of your local HTTP server (and path to the folder containing the extracted files in step 2 if extracted to a sub folder and not root folder)

+1. The Tizen player will download the installer from the local server.

 ### Configuring Updates on the Samsung Device {#config-updates}